Stay in San Francisco’s hippie home, among myriad vintage stores and musical spots, by choosing a hotel in Haight-Ashbury.

 The Metro Hotel

-East of Haight-Ashbury, surrounded by century-old buildings in the Western Addition neighborhood, The Grove Inn is a historic guesthouse built in the 1800s.
-Receiving in an extensive renovation in 2015, the hotel features modern comforts including cable TV and high-speed Wi-Fi.
-Offering rooms with private bathrooms and bay windows, the amenities – including cozy bedding and luxury towels – make The Grove Inn an ideal place to relax on a stay in the city.
+Northeast of Haight-Ashbury, surrounded by century-old buildings near Alamo Square and the iconic Painted Ladies, the Grove Inn is a historic guesthouse built in the 1800s.
+Receiving an extensive renovation in 2015, the hotel features modern comforts including cable TV and high-speed Wi-Fi.
+Offering rooms with private bathrooms and bay windows, the amenities – including cozy bedding and luxury towels – make The Grove Inn an ideal place to relax during a stay in the city.